hsf-training/hsf-training-cmake-webpage/_episodes/10-root.md

 ---
-title: "ROOT"
+title: ROOT
 teaching: 10
 exercises: 10
 questions:
-- "How do I use ROOT?"
+- How do I use ROOT?
 objectives:
-- "Use ROOT a couple of different ways"
+- Use ROOT a couple of different ways
 keypoints:
-- "ROOT has a CONFIG package"
+- ROOT has a CONFIG package you can use to integrate with CMake.
 ---

 Let's try a couple of ROOT examples; one with the classic variable/global configure and one with the